 What's Data Privacy Day?

 Data Privacy Day, held every year on January 28th, is a global initiative promoting privacy awareness and education.
 This annual event focuses on instilling the importance of protecting and controlling your personal information.
-Champions represent those dedicated to empowering individuals and encouraging businesses to respect privacy, safeguard data and enable trust - and guess who is a Champion?
-That's right, UC Berkeley is!
+Champions represent those dedicated to empowering individuals and encouraging businesses to respect privacy, safeguard data and enable trust, like UC Berkeley.

 What you can do on Data Privacy Day (and everyday!)